 Hide Shortcut in Excel

-When the data is large, or the summary table includes drill down summary, we choose the option of grouping the columns and rows, so that if we required, we can expand or collapse things to dig deep.
-However, in certain cases, we cannot group rows or columns; rather, we need to hide those rows and columns, so this task is often regular for regular excel users, so maintaining the efficient way of doing this is very important.
-In this article, we will show you how to hide rows and columns in excel, using the shortcut keys to work efficiently.
+When the data is large, or the summary table includes a drill-down summary, we choose to group the columns and rows so that, if required, we can expand or collapse things to dig deep.
+However, in certain cases, we cannot group rows or columns.
+Rather, we need to hide those rows and columns, so this task is often regular for regular excel users, so maintaining an efficient way of doing this is very important.
+This article will show you how to hide rows and columns in Excel, using the shortcut keys to work efficiently.

 Hiding Rows and Columns in Excel

-In a worksheet that contains data, we need to first decide what the row is and column that we need to hide accordingly, we can hide those rows and columns.
-To hide rows and columns, we have several methods; first, let me show you a manual way of hiding rows and columns in excel.
+In a worksheet containing data, we need first to decide what the row is and the column we need to hide accordingly; we can hide those rows and columns.
+We have several methods to hide rows and columns.
+First, let us show you a manual way of hiding rows and columns in Excel.

 For example, look at the below data table.

 Now, go to the “Home” tab and click on the “Format” option.

-Now we can see many different “Format” options, under “Visibility,” choose “Hide & Unhide,” and then choose “Hide Columns.”
+Now, we can see many different “Format” options.
+For example, under “Visibility,” choose “Hide & Unhide,” and then select “Hide Columns.”

-Similarly, for rows too first, we need to choose the row that we wish to hide, then follow the same steps and select “Hide Rows” instead of “Hide Columns.”
+Similarly, we must first choose the row we wish to hide for rows, then follow the same steps and select “Hide Rows” instead of “Hide Columns.”

-This option looks lengthy, isn’t it?
-Going through all the above steps is frustrating, but we have next-level options as well.
-After selecting the column that we need to hide right click on that column header and choose the “Hide” option.
+This option looks lengthy.
+Going through all the above steps is frustrating, but we have next-level options.
+First, we need to hide after selecting the column.
+Click on that column header and choose the “Hide” option.

 Consequently, it will hide the selected Excel column.

-Now assume we need to hide row number 5, then first select that row and right-click.
+Now, assume we need to hide row number 5, select that row and right-click.

 This option looks much better.

-Now we will show you an even quicker excel option, i.e., by using shortcut keys.
+We will show you an even quicker Excel option by using shortcut keys.

 Hide Rows & Columns Using Shortcut Keys in Excel